 10. Optimize Descriptions for Search Engines

 Practically all your content should be optimized for search engines.
 This also holds true for your product descriptions.
 So, be sure to identify keywords (and variations of the keyword) that your target audience will most likely search for and include these in your copy (in particular in the product titles).
 You can, for example, also include it in your page titles, meta descriptions, and ALT tags.
-While you will most likely not end up as the first result, this little bit of extra effort will for sure help your target audience to find your products online much easier.
+While you will most likely not end up as the first search result, this little bit of extra effort will for sure help your target audience to find your products online much easier.

 To help you identify keywords, there are a few SEO tools that you can use.
 If you do not want to spend anything, Google Analytics can be a good start.
 With Google Analytics, you will be able to access a wide range of data that you can use to boost your SEO.
 You can also use it to track and analyze data about your website and its visitors.
 Alternatively, you can look at paid tools like SEMrush, Ahrefs and WooRank.